 - Duration: Program duration depends on whether you’re pursuing an associate degree or certificate.
 Generally, completing an associate degree takes longer than a dental assisting certificate.

 - Cost: Studying dental assisting is an investment.
 How much are you able to spend on a program?
 Check for available financial aid, scholarships and payment plans.

 Should I Get a Dental Assisting Associate’s Degree or Certificate?

-Choosing whether to pursue a dental assisting associates degree or certificate depends on your short and long-term career goals.
-An associate’s degree in dental assisting potentially offers higher earning potential and career advancement opportunities, as you can more easily transfer credits from an associate to bachelor program.
+Choosing whether to pursue a dental assisting associate degree or certificate depends on your short and long-term career goals.
+An associate degree in dental assisting potentially offers higher earning potential and career advancement opportunities, as you can more easily transfer credits from an associate to bachelor program.
 However, a dental assisting certificate program is more cost and time-effective.

 If you want to start working as a dental assistant sooner rather than later, pursuing a certificate is a great way to do so while setting yourself apart from other entry-level applicants.
 If you plan on using your dental assistant education as a stepping stone toward a long-term goal of becoming a dental hygienist or dentist, associate degree programs may be worth researching.

 How Long Does it Take to Become a Dental Assistant?